-Renewal of our registration with the Contractors Health and Safety Assessment Scheme (CHAS) was successful and demonstrates our continuing compliance with this accreditation scheme.
+Renewal of our registration with the Contractors Health and Safety Assessment Scheme (CHAS) was again successful in the year and demonstrates our continuing compliance with this accreditation scheme.

-We have continued to update our website so that it reflects our activities, for example, our commitment to 'Driving up Quality' has been maintained with activities in this area shown on our website.
-The focus on expanding the day services sections of our website has also continued with the aim of giving more information regarding the services we offer.
+We have continued to update our website so that it reflects our activities, for example, our commitment to 'Driving up Quality' has been maintained with activities in this area being shown on the site.
+Last year we focused on expanding the day service sections of our website to give more information on the services we offer.
 We now have a section on the Bridgewood Trust craft shop and the central role it plays in our craft activities, by giving a purpose for our craft work.
-We also use it to inform families and friends of forthcoming events.
+The website is also used to inform families and friends of forthcoming events.
+During this financial year we have initiated a review of the website with a refresh of the home page.
+We are working with our service users to find a home page that we all think encapsulates the activities of Bridgewood.